Also Known As

 Levels of anti-LKM-1 are not closely related to the severity of a person's symptoms or to their prognosis, most laboratories will only give a positive or negative result, but some will also give a titre or level.

 People with viral hepatitis may sometimes develop an LKM antibodies.
 These may be LKM-3 in the case of hepatitis delta infection, but they have no specific diagnostic relevance.
-The ANA test is often performed along with an SMA test.
-It is a marker of an autoimmune process and is associated with several autoimmune disorders, including type 1 autoimmune hepatitis.
+The ANA test is often performed along with an SMA test and other specific antibodies seen in autoimmune hepatitis.
+The ANA is a marker of an autoimmune process and is associated with several autoimmune disorders, including type 1 autoimmune hepatitis.

 • Should everyone with liver damage be tested for anti-liver kidney microsomal type 1 antibodies (anti-LKM-1)?